Coffee cake is a timeless classic. Not too sweet for breakfast, a satisfying afternoon treat and a simple finish to a weeknight meal.

 1. Preheat oven to 350 degrees.
 Lightly coat a 9” x 13” baking pan with shortening or baking spray.

 2. In the work bowl of a food processor, combine topping ingredients.
 Pulse until the consistency is a coarse grain with a smattering of large lumps.
 Do not overmix.
 Remove topping and set aside.

 3. Cream margarine (or oil and applesauce, if using) and sugars in the work bowl of a food processor or mixer.
-Add milk, eggs and vanilla and mix until just blended.
+Add milk or orange juice, eggs and vanilla and mix until just blended.
 Add flour, baking powder and salt.
 Pulse or mix until batter is uniformly moist.